 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

-One of the things that makes Sanibel Island so unique is about one-third of it is a federally protected wildlife refuge.
+One of the things that make Sanibel Island so unique is about one-third of it is a federally protected wildlife refuge.
 Since 1945, the over 7,000-acre J.N.
 Ding Darling National Wildlife Refuge has been a valued and protected home for wildlife.

 The J.N.
 Ding Darling National Wildlife Refuge is one of the most celebrated birding locales in the country and you’ll find an impressive variety of species of birds here on Sanibel Island.
 If your goal is to see endangered and threatened critters, Ding Darling is your best bet.
 It’s home to animals like Atlantic loggerhead sea turtles, West Indian manatees, American alligators, and even the occasional American crocodile.